MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 \mathbf{G} = 2\mathbf{\hat{y}}\mathbf{\hat{z}}
 $$

 And that's what it feels like to use our new algebra!
-We did all that work to define the vector product, but most of our actual manipulations boil down to just swapping orders and adding minus signs, or cancelling out squared unit vectors.
+We did all that work to define the vector product and derive a bunch of identities, but most of our actual manipulations boil down to just swapping vector order and adding minus signs, or cancelling out squared unit vectors.

+The system we've created behaves *just like normal algebra!*

 # Vectors as Transformations